 History of Klahoose Resort

-Klahoose Resort was original erected in 2008, as Homfray Lodge.
-Homfray Channel was the location, and the channel was named after a civil engineer Robert Homfray, Civil Engineer , b.1824 d, 1902.
-Who attempted to find a better way to the Chilcotin Gold fields via Bute Inlet.
+Klahoose Wilderness Resort was original erected in 2008 and the former name was Homfray Lodge.
+Homfray Channel, in Desolation Sound, was the location, and the channel was named after a civil engineer Robert Homfray, Civil Engineer , b.1824 d, 1902.
+Homfray attempted to find a better way to the Chilcotin Gold fields via Bute Inlet with the aid of the Klahoose chief.

 The main lodge is of massive cedar timbers and includes the dinner area and a lounge where guests can sit by the fire and relax after a day’s adventures.